About EARS: Understanding The Dynamics Of Religion

 A perspective on religion

-EARS does not focus on theology and religious studies as such, but aims to interpret and to explain societal issues from a theological perspective.
-Such a perspective should be understood as a focus on issues such as religious normativity, mechanisms of inclusion and exclusion, in relationship to secularity, religious attitudes towards gender and identity etc. In this regard, EARS realises that sometimes raising questions is more important than finding answers.
+Religious phenomena affect all areas in our contemporary society to various extents.
+EARS aims to describe, interpret, and explain those social issues.
+Therefore, its approach incorporates perspectives from religious studies, theology, sociology, psychology, and further relevant academic disciplines.
+This multiperspective approach focuses on subjects such as religious normativity, mechanisms of inclusion and exclusion, secularisation, religious attitudes towards gender and identity, etc. In this regard, EARS realises that sometimes raising questions is more important than finding answers.
 Hence, EARS intends to raise the big questions, rephrase and reframe them, and bring them to the fore.

-EARS has a non-confessional background.
-Although the members mostly have their origins within the Christian tradition, they address religion from a non-confessional and non-denominational standpoint.
-EARS addresses religion as a sociological, psychological, anthropological and cultural phenomenon.
+EARS has no background in any religion or denomination.
+Although the members mostly have their origins within the Christian tradition, they address religion from an objective and nonreligious standpoint.
+Hence, their religious origins do not play a role in their work for EARS.
+EARS addresses religion as a sociological, psychological, anthropological, confessional, and cultural phenomenon.
 If one wants to understand a society, one needs to look at the religious practices present within that society.
 EARS looks at the practices of everyday lived religion within the different European societies and seeks to tell the complex story of the dynamics of religion.
 These dynamics touch on many societal issues.
 Therefore, understanding them is not only an academic matter, but definitely also a societal one.

 Availability of knowledge

 The need to understand the complexity of religious developments is increasingly important.
-This is why EARS, the participating universities, and their theologians cooperate at different levels, aiming to make knowledge available and applicable to society at large.
-Within the debate on religion, EARS strives to seek the nuance rather than further polarize the debate.
+This is why EARS, the participating universities, and their scholars cooperate at different levels, aiming to make knowledge available and applicable to society at large.
+Within the debate on religion, EARS strives to seek nuance rather than further polarise the debate.
 EARS contributes, from its own narrative, to the debate on values, societal cohesion, and the challenges and impact of religion.
 It acts both as a think tank and as a hub for society.
 Our insights on topics such as leadership, social dilemmas, politics, technology, and education aim to inspire and to motivate.